When Bousfield localizations and homotopy idempotent functors meet again: Left Bousfield localization a la Hirschhorn

 This bijection combined with the fact that $\upj$ is a core cofibration and $\Zrect$ bifibrant in $\M$ yields a solution to the lifting problem up to (right) homotopy.
-It is easy to obtain an actual solution for $\upj\Rightarrow(\Zrect\to\mathbb{1})$ from this up to homotopy solution by the homotopy extension property of $\upj$. \end{proof}
+Use the homotopy extension property of $\upj$ to obtain an actual solution for $\upj\Rightarrow(\Zrect\to\mathbb{1})$ from that up to homotopy solution. \end{proof}

 A non enriched version of Theorem \ref{thm_BousfieldLocalizationCellularCase} also holds by similar arguments.